ikvk/imap_tools/README.rst

 * *mark_seen* = True, mark emails as seen on fetch
 * *reverse* = False, in order from the larger date to the smaller
 * *headers_only* = False, get only email headers (without text, html, attachments)
-* *bulk* = False, False - fetch each message separately per N commands - low memory consumption, slow; True - fetch all messages per 1 command - high memory consumption, fast; int - fetch all messages by bulks of the specified size, for 20 messages and bulk=5 -> 4 commands
+* *bulk* = False, False - fetch each message separately per N commands - low memory consumption, slow; True - fetch all messages per 1 command - high memory consumption, fast; int - fetch all messages by bulks of the specified size, for 20 messages and bulk=5 -> 4 IMAP commands
 * *sort* = None, criteria for sort messages on server, use SortCriteria constants.
 Charset arg is important for sort

-``BaseMailBox.uids`` - search mailbox for matching message uids in current folder, returns [str | None], None when MailMessage.from_bytes used, args:
+``BaseMailBox.uids`` - search mailbox for matching message uids in current folder, returns List[str], args:

 * *criteria* = 'ALL', message search criteria, `query builder <#search-criteria>`_
 * *charset* = 'US-ASCII', indicates charset of the strings that appear in the search criteria.
 See rfc2978